List of Westworld characters: Ashley Stubbs

 Ashley Stubbs is portrayed by Luke Hemsworth.
 He is the head of Westworld security, charged with monitoring host and human interactions and ensuring the safety of the guests.
 At the end of the second season, it was revealed that he is a host and he is well aware of the implantation of Dolores' consciousness into the Charlotte-body replica, but he let her escape the park since he is "responsible for every host inside the park".
 In season 3, he reveals that he was given a secondary directive to protect Bernard at all costs.
 Believing his mission to be complete, he attempted to destroy himself by shooting an explosive charge in his neck, but missed.
 When Bernard returns to the park, he finds Stubbs malfunctioning and repairs him.
 Bernard reinstates Stubbs' directive and the two venture out of the park in search of Dolores.

 Theresa Cullen

 Theresa Cullen is portrayed by Sidse Babett Knudsen.
 She is Westworld's terse operations leader, responsible for keeping the park from sliding into unscripted disarray.
 She later forms an alliance with Charlotte Hale and Delos to conspire against Dr. Ford and remove him from power.
 Ford orchestrates the death of Theresa soon after by having Bernard murder her.

 Lee Sizemore

 Lee Sizemore is portrayed by Simon Quarterman.
 He is Westworld's narrative director, whose artistic temperament aggravates his co-workers.
-After the host uprising, Sizemore accompanies Maeve on her journey to find her daughter.
+During the host uprising, Sizemore accompanies Maeve on her journey to find her daughter.
+He starts to empathize with Maeve to the point of sacrificing himself as a distraction for her quest.
+In Season 3, Maeve encounters Sizemore who claims that he survived being shot multiple times, but she deduces quickly that he is a replica inside a simulation.